livelongandprosper/content_page_by_cms_folder/README.md

 content_page_by_cms_folder
 ==========================

+Features:
+- display CMS Pages of an CMS Folder as List by using this module with smarty template code
+- sorting

-Tested with OXID eShop CE 4.7.2.
+Tested with OXID eShop CE 4.8.1.

 This Module uses content folders in OXID eShop for returning content-page ids via the oxviewconfig function get_cms_pages_by_cms_folder("CMS_FOLDER_NAME").
 This gives you the